 Pega will use the UpdateParty service to update any changes to the contract (Dates, status) for all previous versions.

 BIX extract from PEGA should have the Ensura Product and Claim Center Product Code for product mapping.

+MDM won’t apply any date logic around eServe contracts.
+Based on contracts status will identify whether eServe contract is active or not.